cooljohnny3/RPG/README.md

 ## RPG Project

-Load into your favorite c++ IDE or for Mac/Linux users run `g++ -o RPG src/*.cpp && ./RPG` in the terminal.
+Run `make`
-Windows users figure something out.
+Windows users will need something like CMake.

 Specification and rough TODO list located in docs.